17 Oct Flexible and agile working – do you know the difference?

 Agile and flexible working policies are becoming more commonplace.
 But in order to properly apply these principles, you need to understand the differences between the two.

 Often, not a lot.
 The organisation is still the same organisation floating along, not improving, not being proactive to change.
 Departments still work in silos and any change is slow to happen.
-Realistically, the new “agile working policy” has just meant less people are in the office (especially on a Friday!).
+Realistically, the new “agile working policy” has just meant fewer people are in the office (especially on a Friday!).

 What is flexible working?